Sonnet 571

 The smell of fresh baked bread upon the air

-And gentle laughter sung to souls upraise.
+And gentle laughter sung to spirits raise.

-A god spun woman bright and fancy free:
+A god spun woman—bright and fancy free:

-The sterling best of female liberty.
+The sterling best of love and liberty.

 © Loubert S. Suddaby.
 All Rights Reserved.